UTILITY BILL RATES INCREASES AS OF JULY 1, 2014

 - In 2009, in order to pay for the replacement of aging facilities - water intake on the Clackamas River, the Water Treatment Plant, reservoirs and main water lines - water rates began to increase.

-- From 2009 through 2013, the bi-monthly water bill has increased $49, for the typical user.
-The fixed portion of the bill represents $19 of the $49 in increase; the rest is due to increases in the rates for consuming water.
+- From 2009 through 2013, the monthly water bill has increased $24.50, for the typical user.
+The fixed portion of the bill represents $9.50 of the $24.50 in increase; the rest is due to increases in the rates for consuming water.

 - The water bill is expected to increase about 12% each year for three more years.
 Rate increases would then fall to the rate of inflation.

 - The water bill is calculated by both a fixed rate and a variable rate based on consumption.
 The costs for consumption are tiered, meaning water gets more expensive as more is consumed.
 Using both a fixed and variable rate based on consumption, allows the City to both encourage conservation, charge for a specific usage level, and ensure that revenue is sufficient to fund operating costs including repaying Bonds as well as invest in on-going renewal and replacement of system components.
 Here is how consumption and the tiered rate impact the water bill: